-Plastic poses such a huge threat to wildlife because it doesn’t just disappear; it simply breaks down into smaller and smaller pieces.
-Aside from the dangers of becoming trapped or injured, animals often ingest plastic fragments - with the potential to build up in the bodies of animals right up the food chain: from microscopic animals right up to large predators, including us!
+Plastic in the environment poses such a huge threat to wildlife because it doesn’t just disappear; it simply breaks down into smaller and smaller pieces.
+Aside from the dangers of becoming trapped or injured, animals often ingest plastic fragments, with the potential to build up in the bodies of animals right up the food chain - from microscopic animals right up to large predators, including us!

 You may already bring your own shopping bags and coffee cups, but there are plenty more small changes you can make to reduce your plastic footprint

 While recycling plastic is often hailed as a solution, it is estimated that only 9% of plastics ever manufactured have actually been recycled!
 Not everything you put in your recycling bin will get recycled either.
 The limited demand for products made from recycled plastic means that a large proportion of plastic sent to be recycled actually winds up getting burned or sent to landfill.

 The good news is we can all do our bit to cut down on unnecessary plastic!
 Once you start looking, you might be surprised at just how much plastic is woven into our daily and weekly routines.
 You may already bring your own shopping bags, coffee cups and reusable bottles, but there are plenty more small changes you can make to shrink your plastic footprint!

 Exfoliating shower puffs might be a popular scrubbing tool, but they’re made of plastic.
 Specialist advice is to not use them at all, but if you must, to replace them every 3-4 weeks because of the nasty bacteria that can build up on the netting - that adds up to a lot of plastic waste!
 There are alternatives made from natural materials, but maybe it’s best to ditch them altogether.

 Keep an eye out for unpackaged bar soap and ditch the shower gel.
 Kept out of any water stream, they last a really long time!
 You can also get shampoo and conditioner in this form.